Learning quantum phases via single-qubit disentanglement: Introduction

-A phase diagram depicts qualitative changes in many-body systems as a function of physical system parameters.
-The objective of a phase classifier is to determine the phase diagram by analyzing some measurement results of observables.
-For example, in the Landau theory of phase transitions, only the average measurement value of one local variable, the so-called local order parameter, is sufficient to determine the phase diagram.
-In fact, a local order parameter's discontinuity or one of its derivatives indicates a phase transition.
-Further, quantum entanglement has played a significant role in characterizing many-body quantum systems~\cite{Laflorencie2016,RevModPhys.80.517}.
-In particular, quantum entanglement has been an essential tool in characterizing quantum phase transition and fingerprinting topological orders ~\cite{PhysRevB.82.155138,PhysRevA.66.032110,PhysRevLett.90.227902,Osterloh2002}.
-It is believed that quantum entanglement plays a crucial role in understanding quantum phase transition: different structures in quantum entanglement characterizes different quantum phases.
+A phase diagram illustrates qualitative variations in many-body systems as a function of physical system parameters~\cite{sachdev_2011}.
+The purpose of a phase classifier is to ascertain the phase diagram by examining measurement results of observables.
+In the Landau theory of phase transitions, for instance, only the average measurement value of a single local variable, known as the local order parameter, is necessary to determine the phase diagram.
+Indeed, a discontinuity in a local order parameter or one of its derivatives signifies a phase transition.

+In addition to order parameters, entanglement, an essential quantum mechanical nonlocal property, has been proposed to characterize quantum phase transitions and to identify topological orders~\cite{PhysRevB.82.155138,PhysRevA.66.032110,PhysRevLett.90.227902,Osterloh2002,PhysRevLett.96.110404,PhysRevLett.96.110405}.
+Entanglement entropy is powerful for detecting critical points and studying universal properties in quantum phase transitions, especially in one-dimensional systems.
+At critical points, entanglement entropy exhibits logarithmic scaling with subsystem size, revealing crucial information about the underlying critical system~\cite{PhysRevLett.90.227902,Osterloh2002}.
+Topological entanglement entropy characterizes topologically ordered states, capturing non-local entanglement and serving as an effective diagnostic tool for detecting and characterizing these exotic phases~\cite{PhysRevB.82.155138,PhysRevLett.96.110404}.
+Quantum entanglement is believed to be crucial for understanding quantum phase transitions~\cite{Osterloh2002,RevModPhys.80.517,PhysRevLett.93.250404}, with distinct entanglement structures characterizing different quantum phases.